-We study the pathogenesis of Lyme disease; an infection caused by the tick-borne spirochete Borrelia burgdorferi.
-This is the most common vector borne disease in the United States, responsible for up to 300,000 infections per year in endemic regions.
-A spectrum of symptoms and severity are observed in patients, with both bacterial and host factors contributing to the variability.
-Our mechanistic studies have focused on characterization of host factors that determine the severity of Lyme disease development, particularly the regulation of arthritis severity in inbred strains of mice.
-C3H mice develop severe arthritis when infected with B. burgdorferi while arthritis in C57BL/6 mice is mild.
-Using forward genetics we have identified numerous quantitative trait loci (QTL) that regulate the severity of Lyme arthritis.
-One of these identified the beta-glucuronidase gene (Gusb) as a major regulator of Lyme arthritis severity, with the defective allele resulting in accumulation of pro-arthritic glyclosaminoglycans in the joint tissue of infected mice.
-The Gusb polymorphism also regulates the severity of an autoimmune rheumatoid arthritis model.
-Current studies are focused on analysis of Gusb and related lysosomal components in Lyme and rheumatoid arthritis patients, and determining if modulating the expression of Gusb can influence these arthritis phenotypes.
-These studies predict a new paradigm in risk factors for arthritis development and could lead to novel treatments for Lyme and rheumatoid arthritis patients.
+We study the pathogenesis of Lyme disease; an infection caused by the tick-borne spirochete Borrelia burgdorferi that is responsible for 500,000 infections per year in the US.
+A spectrum of disease symptoms and severity are observed in infected patients, with arthritis being one of the most common.
+Using forward genetics we have identified host genes that regulate the severity of Lyme arthritis in inbred strains of mice.
+Upon infection with B. burgdorferi, C3H mice display severe disease while disease is mild in C57BL/6 mice.
+We have characterized numerous quantitative trait loci (QTL) that regulate the severity of Lyme arthritis.
+One of these, Bbaa2, identified the beta-glucuronidase gene (Gusb) as a major regulator of Lyme arthritis severity, with the defective allele resulting in accumulation of pro-arthritic glyclosaminoglycans in the joint tissue of infected mice.
+Gusb polymorphism also regulates the severity of an autoimmune rheumatoid arthritis model, suggesting variant alleles should be considered risk factors and could serve as targets for treatments for Lyme and rheumatoid arthritis patients.

-We have recently developed a model for one of the most troubling aspects of Lyme disease, the persistence of symptoms after what should have been an effective antibiotic regimen: post treatment Lyme disease (PTLD).
+We have also developed a model for one of the most troubling aspects of Lyme disease, the persistence of symptoms after what should have been an effective antibiotic regimen: post treatment Lyme disease syndrome (PTLDS).
 We have discovered that arthritis is sustained by bystander activation of CD4+ and CD8+ T lymphocytes.
-These T cells become a source of arthritis promoting IFNg, leading to inflammatory markers with striking similarity to those seen PTLD patients.
-B. burgdorferi has long been recognized as a potent stimulant of TLR2 on innate cells.
-We discovered that CD4 and CD8 bystander T cells have intrinsically upregulated TLR2, and that this is central to their activation and promotion of arthritis.
-We are working to characterize bystander-activated T cells through single cell expression profiling, with the goal of identifying markers unique to bystander-activated T cells as potential targets for resolution of arthritis.
+These T cells become a source of arthritis promoting IFNg, leading to inflammatory markers with striking similarity to those seen PTLDS patients.
+Bystander activated CD4+ and CD8+ bystander T cells from B. burgdorferi-infected mice display upregulated TLR2, which is central to their activation and promotion of arthritis.
+We are working to characterize bystander-activated T cells through single cell expression profiling, with the goal of identifying unique T cell markers as potential targets for resolution of arthritis.

 Two additional Lyme arthritis models that exploit a dysregulated innate host response have been identified in collaboration with Ryan O’Connell’s lab: the miR146a-/- mouse and the miR-155-/- mouse.
 Previous studies had revealed the central role of the TLR2 adapter MyD88 and the NF-kB dependent transcriptional response in control of B. burgdorferi infection.
 Studies with miR146a-/- and miR-155-/- mice demonstrate that NF-kB dependent cytokines are also critical for the inflammatory responses leading to arthritis and carditis.
 These mice will provide models for testing novel therapeutics that reduce inflammation without impairing host defense.

-On the cover: Borrelia burgdorferi–infected mice expressing a single TCR transgene for a non–Borrelia epitope develop severe Lyme arthritis, revealing bystander activation of T cells is sufficient to promote disease.
-Histopathological analysis of joint tissue reveals reactive and thickened synovium covering the tendon sheath, with evident inflammatory infiltrate.
-Whiteside, S. K., et al., 2018, J. Immunol.
+Borrelia burgdorferi–infected mice expressing a single TCR transgene for a non–Borrelia epitope develop severe Lyme arthritis, revealing bystander activation of T cells is sufficient to promote disease.
+J. Immunol.
 200: 1457–1470.